PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 +--------------+
 ```

-Thus, human NPCs have a maximum PSI value of 30.
-For monsters PSI is scaled by factor 2.
-Thus, the Sleeper at Lv10 has 60 Psi.
+Human NPCs have a maximum PSI value of 30.
+For Undead Shamans the maximum PSI value is scaled by factor 1.5.
+For monsters by factor 2.
+Thus, the strongest human Psionic (Y'Berion) has 30 PSI, the strongest Undead Shaman has 45 PSI and the Sleeper has 60 Psi.

-When casting PSI spells, if one learns this skill, they can be continued to be casted even if ones PSI is at zero.
+**Casting into Madness:** When casting PSI spells they can be continued to be casted even if ones PSI is at zero.
 If ones PSI is 0, every additional second of casting beyond ones PSI energy, increases ones Madness by one point.
+PSI spells can be *continued* to be casted with 0 PSI points "into madness", but they cannot *started* to be casted with 0 PSI points.